xenforo-ltd/docs/docs/index.md

 ## Uploading

-To install XF 2.0, you simply need to extract the ZIP file downloaded from the Customer Area and upload some of the files and directories within.
+To install XenForo, you simply need to extract the ZIP file downloaded from the Customer Area and upload some of the files and directories within.

 Once extracted you will see a directory named `upload`.
 You need to go into